Skip to Main content

 Develop a sharing plan

 Before sharing stories, make sure everyone involved agrees on the final version and the plan to share.
-The sharing plan should reflect what and how the storyteller has agreed to share.
+The sharing plan should reflect what, and how, the storyteller has agreed to share.
 To create this plan, everyone needs to understand the purpose of the story and the intended audience.

 It’s also important to acknowledge with contributors that once something is shared online, it can’t be completely erased and will always leave a digital footprint.